Do you want to learn how to hypnotize someone in just five easy steps? If so, you are in the right place.

-Bypassing someone’s critical mental chatter is important because once you do that, you have someone's attention, and you can continue deepening the trance.
+Bypassing someone’s critical mental chatter is important to get someone's attention, then you can continue deepening the trance.

-There are hundreds, if not thousands, of inductions and deepeners you can use, so it is always a good idea to have a good selection on hand, in case one method doesn’t seem to be working.
+There are hundreds, if not thousands, of inductions and deepeners you can use.
+It is always a good idea to have a good selection on hand, in case one method doesn’t seem to be working.

-There are many ways to do this - one of which is to simply repeat relaxing phrases like “you are now going deeper and deeper into this beautiful soothing relaxation” or “every sound that you hear causes you to go deeper and deeper into this calm state of relaxation.”
+There are many ways to do this.
+One way is to simply repeat relaxing phrases like “you are now going deeper and deeper into this beautiful soothing relaxation” or “every sound that you hear causes you to go deeper and deeper into this calm state of relaxation.”

-This part of the script should be read in a smooth, melodic voice and it should be read very slowly in order to relax someone.
+This part of the script should be read in a smooth, melodic voice.
+It should be read very slowly in order to relax someone.

 You don’t want to rush this part of the process.
 The overall goal is to slowly and gently relax someone to the point that they drift off into a totally relaxed state.